 But before we get to the big, gigantic, all-encompassing statewide view, there’s plenty of stuff to follow here in Central Texas.
 In fact, there’s so much, I’m going to break it off into smaller bites.

 Let’s start by going over the local races for Texas House.

 Democrat incumbent Gina Hinajosa is also unchallenged in the primary, as is her expected Republican challenger Kyle Austin.

 But there are still some interesting races out there.

 Southwest Travis County Republican Rep. Paul Workman will have his own primary challenge this time around.
-If he wins in March, he’ll face the winner of a five-person race on the Democratic side.
+Jay Wiley and Patty Vredevelt are also hoping to be the Republican nominee.
+Whoever gets the nomination will face off against the winner of a five-person race on the Democratic side.

 South Williamson County Republican state Rep. Tony Dale won his 2016 re-election bid by 10 points even though, according to The Texas Tribune, Hillary Clinton won his district by 2.5 points.
-Dale doesn’t have a primary opponent, but he’ll face a Democrat in the fall who hopes that Clinton support can flip the district.
+Dale doesn’t have a primary opponent, but he’ll face a John H. Bucy III in the fall.
+He hopes that Clinton support can flip the district.